JohnTerragnoli/ECE281_CE5/README.md

 In order to implement these changes into the MIPS design already created, the main decoder and the ALU decoder were edited as required.
+Copies of these files can be seen here:  [mips](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_CE5/master/Task_3_mips.txt) and [testbench](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_CE5/master/Task3_Testbench.txt).
 The following changes were made to the code: